CongWeilin/mtcnn-caffe/README.md

 # mtcnn-caffe
-Joint Face Detection and Alignment using Multi-task Cascaded Convolutional Neural Networks.
+Joint Face Detection and Alignment using Multi-task Cascaded Convolutional Neural Networks.<br/>
+The final result will be update in two days.
+It will contain FDDB result and all new models.

 ### Requirement
 0. ubuntu